Home/ Documentation/ WordPress/ FAQ about creating WordPress themes with Pinegrow

 Likewise, analyzing and hacking through complete WordPress projects created with Pinegrow is advised to discover finer points that you may not have thought of when you first thought about building a custom theme.

-To make your life easier, we offer a ready to use WordPress site running the Starter Theme 2 and that you can install and use in 10 minutes.
+Note: To make your life easier, we also offer a ready to use WordPress site running the Starter Theme 2 and that you can install and use in 10 minutes.
 It is available here: https://pinegrow.com/tutorials/learn-wordpress-development-with-the-pinegrow-starter-theme-2/.

 Help: If you face issues, we have a troubleshooting section available as well as a dedicated support procedure for WordPress.